Trip Duration 16 Days

 More Facts Less Facts

 Manaslu trek encircles the Himalayan massif that includes Mt Manaslu the 8th highest peak in the world.
-The route is less trekked as it was only open in 1992 with restrictions of special permits and liaison officer.
+The route is less trekked as it was only open in 1992 with restrictions of special permits and a liaison officer.
 It has been possible to do a teahouse trek only recently.
+The trek is popular for its blend of adventure, intact Himalayan Tibetan Buddhist culture and pristine nature.
+Hidden in the trans-Himalayan villages like Samdo, Sama and Namrung were isolated from the rest of the world until recently.
+While staying in the local family run teahouses offers opportunities of cultural immersion, the scenery is also one of the most picturesque in the Himalayas.

-The trek follows Budi Gandaki River valley and traverses different ethnic and geographical territories to the northern side of Manaslu massif known as ‘Nupri’.
-The valley on the other side is majestic with undisturbed view of Manaslu and other snow peaks.
+The trek starts from Kathmandu with a drive to Machhikhola.
+The trail follows Budi Gandaki River valley and traverses different ethnic and geographical territories to the northern side of Manaslu massif known as ‘Nupri’.
+The valley on the other side is majestic with an undisturbed view of Manaslu and other snow peaks.
 The locals are culturally and geographically close to Tibet.
 Locals could exploit the trade of Tibetan lake salt with grains from southern valleys and use the pastures of Tibet for grazing until 1960es.
-These villages were cut off from the outside world after China came to Tibet.
 Larkya La pass at 5,106 m is the highest and the challenging part of the Manaslu trek.
-The pass is not technical but needs endurance for long, strenuous walk with precarious downhill on a sleepy snow covered slopes.
+The pass is not technical but needs endurance for long, strenuous walk with precarious downhill on sleepy snow covered slopes.
 The pass was one of the main crossings for salt trading that connected Manaslu with Annapurna.
-On a clear day, the pass offers overview of about a dozen of peaks including Mt Manaslu and Annapurna II.
+On a clear day, the pass offers an overview of about a dozen of peaks including Mt Manaslu and Annapurna II.

 Trip Highlights